The difference between an ethernet splitter a hub and a switch

-Ethernet splitters, hubs, and network switches can all be used for expanding and improving a network.
+Ethernet splitters, hubs, and network switches can all be used to expand and improve a network.
 Each of these devices has its own unique strengths and weaknesses.
-In this guide we’ll go over how each of these handy network devices work, how they differ from each other, and how each one is best used.
+In this guide we’ll go over how each of these handy tools work, how they differ from each other, and how each one is best used.

 The cables in most home networks contain four twisted pairs of wire.
 That’s eight wires in total.
 Cat 5e is a common example of this.
 100BASE-T is an ethernet standard which handles network traffic at a nominal rate of 100mb/s.

-Here’s where it gets interesting.
-100BASE-T requires only two twisted wire pairs.
-Just four out of the eight available wires in a Cat 5e cable.
+100BASE-T requires only two twisted pairs.
+So basically half of a Cat 5e cable.
+Just four out of the eight available wires.
 So if we’re only using half of the wires in the cable, couldn’t we make one cable act as two cables?
 Why yes!
-We can!
+Yes we can!
 And that’s exactly what an ethernet splitter does!

 The splitter comes with several drawbacks.
-First there’s the 200mb/s limit.
-That’s 100mb/s per connection (100BASE-T).
-That is of course a nominal rate, or what some people would call the “maximum” or “theoretical” rate.
-Real world results will vary.
-The next weak point here is the need for two ethernet ports on both ends.
+First there’s the 200mb/s limit (100mb/s per connection 100BASE-T).
+Also, you'll need to have two ethernet ports available.
 We’re not actually creating any more ports.
 All split connections (with an ethernet splitter) must be un-split on the other end.
 We’re really only combining two connections into one cable at one end, then un-combining those two connections back into two physical cables at the other end.
 Perhaps a better name would be “100BASE-T Combiner/Un-combiner”.
 I think that would be much more descriptive of what these things actually do.

-Regrettably, hubs repeat all of the network traffic that is sent to them.
+Hubs repeat all of the network traffic that is sent to them.
 All of it.
 That’s good because it extends the network, creating more connection points.
-It’s bad because repeating everything hogs bandwidth, slowing down the network.
-If you don’t have too many devices consuming network bandwidth at the same time, this probably won’t be a problem.
-Generally speaking, however, there are better ways to do this for not much more money.
+It’s bad because repeating everything uses bandwidth, slowing down the network.
+If you don’t have too many devices running at the same time, this probably won’t be a problem.
+Generally speaking, however, there are better ways to do this.

-Meet the switch.
-It’s the most expensive of the three.
-But it’s worth it because it’s magic.
+Meet the ethernet switch.
+It’s magic.
 Magic you say?
 Yup.
-Using the magic that is packet switching, network switches are able to figure out which devices are trying to connect to each other and connect just those two.
+Using the magic that is packet switching, these things can figure out which device is trying to connect to whatever other device and connect just those two.
 No need to burden the rest of the network with all that extra bandwidth!
-The difference is kind of like using walkie talkies to communicate over a distance instead of just yelling very loudly.
+The difference between this and a hub is kind of like using walkie talkies to communicate over a distance instead of just yelling very loudly.
+Megaphones, maybe?
+Hmm...